nyu-cso-005-fa19/hw03-sol/README.md

 helper function for the traversal as you see fit.

-For example, for the code tree shown above, this function would populate the following entries in the table (using an in-order traversal of the tree):
+For example, for the code tree shown above, this function would populate the following entries in the table (the given sequence would be produced by an in-order traversal of the tree):

 ```c
 tbl[97]  -> bits[0] = 0x00, len = 3 // c = 'a'